-Having a set of dull kitchen knives isn’t just inconvenient—it can also be very dangerous.
-Blunt blades require more pressure to cut through food.
-The more muscle you put into pushing down on a knife, the better the odds it’ll slip and injure you.
-A good sharpening stone keeps your blades razor-sharp, which makes them safer to use.
-This invaluable workshop and kitchen tools can sharpen the cutting edges of knives, scissors, planes, chisels, and other edged tools.
-Sharpening stones are actually blocks of hard materials, including Japanese ceramic, water stones, and even diamonds.
-Coarse sharpening stones restore dull blades, while fine ones hone sharp edges.
-Most stones have a broad surface area for sharpening and a nonslip base to facilitate the sharpening process.
+Having a set of dull kitchen knives isn’t just inconvenient; it can also be very dangerous.
+A good sharpening stone keeps blades razor-sharp, which makes them safer to use.
+These invaluable workshop and kitchen tools can sharpen the cutting edges of knives, scissors, planes, chisels, and other edged tools.

-If you have a set of dull knives that are in need of a good sharpening, read on to learn more about these mighty stones, and find out why the products below are among the best sharpening stone options on the market.
+For those who have a set of dull knives that require a good sharpening, keep in mind that all sharpeners are not created equal.
+That’s why we opted to test some of the most popular models on the market to suit a variety of blade types and budgets.
+Read on to learn more about these products and find out why those listed below proved to be among the best sharpening stone options on the market.

-- BEST OVERALL: Sharp Pebble Premium Whetstone Knife Sharpening Stone
+- BEST OVERALL: Norton Waterstone Whetstone Sharpening Starter Kit

-- BEST KIT: Finew Knife Sharpening Stone Kit
+- BEST KIT: Kerye Premium Knife Sharpening Stone Kit

 - BEST NATURAL: Masuta Natural Sharpening Honing Stone